 But call it amnesia or dementia, President Benigno S. Aquino III himself has stood pat on his appointment of Sarmiento.
 Yes, Aquino III, the son of arguably the most enduring symbol of repression during Martial Law.
 Joining him in defending the appointment is Commission on Human Rights Chair Etta Rosales.
 Yes, Rosales, a victim of torture while in military detention.

 You have high officials like Aquino III and Rosales defending an appointment like Sarmiento’s, and you’d get an idea why history has become a source of confusion instead of inspiration in this country.
 (MindaViews is the opinion section of MindaNews.
-H. Marcos C. Mordeno can be reached [email protected])
+H. Marcos C. Mordeno can be reached at [email protected])